molgenis/systemsgenetics/eqtl-mapping-pipeline/README.md

 ##Step 1 - Preparation phenotype data
 Because our software uses a nonparametric test by default, you can use virtually any continuous data as trait values to map a variety of QTL effects.
 However, currently the normalization tools provided with this package are focused on array based methylation data, array based (Illumina) expression data, and preprocessed RNA-seq data (e.g. transcript level quantified data) or (GC)-RMA processed Affymetrix data.

 Please format your phenotype data in a simple tab separated text file.
-The format of this file is described here: [Data Formats - Phenotype data](https://github.com/harmjanwestra/systemsgenetics/tree/master/eqtl-mapping-pipeline#phenotype-file-covariate-file).
+The format of this file is described here: [Phenotype file, covariate file](https://github.com/harmjanwestra/systemsgenetics/tree/master/eqtl-mapping-pipeline#phenotype-file-covariate-file).

 Some analyses will require an annotation of the probes/traits/genes in your `traitfile`.
 We store this annotation in a separate file.
-The format of this file is described here: [File Formats - Annotation File](https://github.com/harmjanwestra/systemsgenetics/tree/master/eqtl-mapping-pipeline#phenotype-file-covariate-file).
+The format of this file is described here: [Probe annotation File](https://github.com/molgenis/systemsgenetics/tree/master/eqtl-mapping-pipeline#probe-annotation-file).

 ###Illumina array based expression data